Talisman9/Writing-Advanced/manuscript/chapter_02.md

 "Contents inventoried but left in place," the forensic technician answered from where he was dusting a shelf for prints.
 "Laptop, notebook, pens, reading glasses case, and some academic papers."

 Alistair stood and methodically examined the scene, noting the position of furniture, the materials on the table, the arrangement of the body.
 Nothing appeared disturbed beyond the immediate area around the victim.
 No signs of a chaotic struggle.
+This level of order suggested either a very controlled killer or someone who had taken time to arrange the scene afterward—neither scenario was comforting.

 "The body was arranged post-mortem," he stated rather than asked.